-The Episcopal Diocese of New York has received notification from Presiding Bishop and Primate Michael B. Curry that Bishop-elect Matthew Foster Heyd has received the required majority of consents in the canonical consent process detailed in Canon III.11.3.
-The consents received have been certified by the Rev. Canon Michael Barlowe, registrar of the General Convention.
+The Episcopal Diocese of New Jersey has received notification from Presiding Bishop and Primate Michael B. Curry that Bishop-elect Sally French has received the required majority of consents in the canonical consent process detailed in Canon III.11.3.
+The consents received have been certified by the Rev. Canon Michael Barlowe, Registrar of the General Convention.